Mandy-Zheng/Mango/README.md

 # Mango (Amanda Zheng [P10] and George Zhou [P04])
+Note: MDL files are placed in the `mdl` directory for removal of clutter inside the repository.
 ## Modified MDL commands
 ### Vary
     - Adding 6 nonlinear animations (in addition to linear)